 - Olive oil, salt and pepper for the exterior Add to list

-Put oven rack in middle position and preheat oven to 350° F. Place the parsley, basil, garlic, chives, olive oil, salt and pepper in a food processor and blend until coarsely chopped.
+Put oven rack in middle position and preheat oven to 350° F. Place parsley, basil, garlic, chives, olive oil, salt and pepper in a food processor and blend until coarsely chopped.
 (You may easily do this step by hand.
 It needn’t be finely minced.)

-Open lamb out flat, fat side down, on a work surface and spread the herb mixture evenly over the interior surface of the lamb.
+Open lamb out flat, fat side down, on a work surface and spread herb mixture evenly over interior surface of the lamb.
 Roll the lamb back into its original shape and tie the roast with twine at about 1-inch intervals.
-Squeeze the juice of both lemon halves over the surface of the lamb.
-Drizzle the lamb with a little olive oil and sprinkle with salt and pepper.
+Squeeze juice from both lemon halves over the lamb's surface.
+Drizzle with a little olive oil and sprinkle with salt and pepper.

-Roast the lamb until a thermometer inserted about 2 inches into the roast averages 135° to 140° F for medium-rare, about 20 minutes per pound.
+Roast lamb until a thermometer inserted about 2 inches into the roast averages 135° to 140° F for medium-rare, about 20 minutes per pound.
 (Different parts of the leg cook at different speeds, so insert your thermometer in several places.)

-Let the lamb sit for about 15 minutes.
-Remove the string and carve it into slices.
+Allow to rest for about 15 minutes.
+Remove the string and carve into slices.

 Recipe by, PCC Chef